sardus1970/JR_BLE_Gamepad/README.md

 - 50 nanoseconds pulse-width sampling resolution (14 bits)
 - 30mA average current draw @ 8V using a step-down regulator, 70mA with a linear regulator
 - PPM input signal voltage may range from 1V to15V
-- performs signal noise estimation for differentiating between noise and user input
+- signal noise estimation for differentiating between noise and user input
 - compatible with Mac OS, Android and Windows